bono-cms/Map/README.md

 - Optional information window for markers
 - Unlimited number of maps.
 Create and render them as many as you want!
 - Automatic language detection when rendering a map (if not explicitly defined in configuration)
+- Routed maps.
+Just add markers and mark Routed checked and that's all!

 ## Installation